Professional Guide to Installing and Maintaining Fishing Nets in Kenya

 Environmental Considerations

-• Comply with Kenya Fisheries Service (KeFS) regulations on mesh size and fishing seasons.
+• Follow Kenya Fisheries Service (KeFS) mesh size regulations

-Maimun Fishing & Tackles supports sustainable fishing through eco-friendly netting materials and awareness programs.
+Maimun Fishing & Tackles Ltd supports sustainable fishing through eco-conscious netting solutions.

 Where to Buy Quality Fishing Nets in Kenya